Best Medicare Advantage Plans in Florida (2026)

 Our Methodology: How We Chose the Best Florida Medicare Advantage Plans

-• Affordability (50%): Costs comprise half the total score due to their immediate effect on your spending.
-We analyzed combined monthly premiums for Part C and Part D coverage (weighted at 30%) and in-network maximum out-of-pocket limits (weighted at 20%).
-Plans with lower premiums and MOOP thresholds score higher by reducing annual health care expenses.
+• Affordability (50%): Costs make up half the total score because they have the most direct effect on what members pay each year.
+MoneyGeek analyzed combined monthly premiums for Part C and Part D coverage (weighted at 30%) and in-network maximum out-of-pocket limits (weighted at 20%).
+Plans with lower premiums and MOOP thresholds earn higher scores.

 About Mark Fitzpatrick